Types of scalar physical quantity and vector physical quantity

 The velocity is the speed in a given direction when the body moves in a straight line in one direction, The velocity is measured by meter/second or kilometer /hour.

-The speed is the distance covered in a unit time, It is determined by a magnitude only, It is a scalar quantity, It is measured by meter/second or kilometer /hour.
+The speed is the distance covered in a unit of time, It is determined by a magnitude only, It is a scalar quantity, and it is measured by meter/second or kilometer /hour.

 The acceleration